 Even though it was at first located in Seattle, Washington, it is today based in Sweden and produces tools that are popular in Europe, Asia, and the Middle East.
 The GPW1950 model is a high-performance pressure washer.
 It is run by a heavy-duty 13- amperage motor that powers the 1950 PSI pump.

-Those looking to lower their water consumption rate will find this auto detailing pressure washer with built-in hose reel to be quite ideal because it pumps out 1.2 GPM.
+Those looking to lower their water consumption rate will find this auto detailing pressure washer with a built-in hose reel to be quite ideal because it pumps out 1.2 GPM.

 Moreover, the high-pressure hose of this unit measures 25 feet while the electrical cord is 35 feet long.
 This gives you a greater reach to make the machine quite versatile.
-With three nozzle tips, a wand, soap tank, and foam sprayer, you can clean your car, fence, siding, outdoor furniture, and more.
+With three nozzle tips, a wand, soap tank, and a foam sprayer, you can clean your car, fence, siding, outdoor furniture, and more.

 One thing we did not like when testing this unit is its GPM.
 I must say that we expected more than 1.2 GPM given the fact that the pressure washer has an outstanding 1950 PSI rating.
 This unit ticks just about all boxes, although it would be more practical if it had a higher GPM.